erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 3. Prover computes a quotient polynomial $q(Z) = f / g \in \mathbb{F}_p^{(\leq d)}[X]$, which is a polynomial that is the result of dividing $f$ by $g$.
 This is only a polynomial if $g$ has all the roots that $f$ has, and that implies $X \subseteq W$.
 That is a key point to understand in this proof.
    Let me give an example: $X = \{1, 2\}$ and $W = \{1, 2, 4\}$.
 Then, 1. $f(Z) = (Z - 1)(Z - 2)(Z - 4)$ 2. $g(Z) = (Z-1)(Z - 2)$ 3. $q(Z) = f / g = (Z-4)$ is a valid polynomial in the finite field!
 4. Prover sends oracles of $f$ and $q$ to the verifier.
 In practice, it uses a polynomial commitment scheme and sends commitments to these functions, $\boxed{f}$ and $\boxed{q}$.
 5. Verifier samples a uniform random variable $r$ from the finite field.
 It sends this to the prover, but the prover makes no use of it.
 There is a reason why it sends $r$ anyways: it is to make $r$ public!
-If the verifier didn’t send $r$, we would not be able to say that it is publicly known.
+If the verifier didn't send $r$, we would not be able to say that it is publicly known.
 6. Verifier queries the value of $\boxed{f}$ and $\boxed{q}$ at point $r$, and also computes $g(r)$.
 Denote these as $w, q', x$ respectively.
 Note that this querying happens via the polynomial commitment scheme in practice, so behind the scenes verifier sends $r$ to the prover, the prover evaluates it and sends back the result along with a proof that it is evaluated correctly and so on, check the previous section for this.
 7. Verifier checks if $x \times q' = w$.
 This is only possible if $q(Z) = f / g$ indeed, think of it like checking $f \times q = g$ in this example.